-The performance figures presented above are final.
+The performance figures presented above are preliminary, unaudited, unreconciled, and are gross of fees unless otherwise specified.
 Any net of fees returns shown reflect the payment of investment management fees and in some instances, other fees and expenses, while any gross of fees returns shown do not.
 For any gross of fees returns shown, a client's return will be reduced over time by the investment management fees and other expenses their account incurs over time as a client are compounded.
 All rates of return include reinvested dividends and other earnings.
 Current performance may be lower or higher than the performance data shown.
 To the extent actual performance results are shown in comparison to an index, the index is not actively managed and does not reflect the deduction of any investment management or other fees and expenses.
-While the securities comprising any such index are not identical to those in the composite, KAR believes this comparison may be useful in evaluating performance.
+While the securities comprising any such index are not identical to those in the composite.
+KAR believes this comparison may be useful in evaluating performance.
 Indices are not available for direct investment.
 Past performance is no guarantee of future results.
 Returns could be reduced, or losses incurred, due to currency fluctuations.

-June 2024 Discovering Mid Caps
+December 2022 Discovering Mid Caps